makrai/notes/dettmers2305-qlora-finetune-quantized.md

 # 8 Limitations and Discussion

 * QLoRA, can replicate 16-bit full finetuning performance with a 4-bit base model and Low-rank Adapters (LoRA)
   * hE we did not establish that QLoRA can match full 16-bit finetuning performance at 33B and 65B scales
-* Another limitation is the evaluation of instruction finetuning models
+* evaluation of instruction finetuning models
   * we provide evaluations on MMLU, the Vicuna benchmark, and the OA benchmark, we did not evaluate on other benchmarks such as BigBench, RAFT, and HELM,
   * we perform a very broad study on MMLU and develop new methods for